When to Stop Feeding Baby Formula: A Guide for Parents

 It's important to note that juice is not a good substitute for milk or milk alternatives.
 Juice contains added sugars and lacks the nutrients found in milk.
 The American Academy of Pediatrics recommends that children under one year of age not be given juice at all and that children 1-3 years of age be limited to 4 ounces of juice per day.

-In addition to milk or milk alternatives, ensuring your child is getting enough calcium and other nutrients for strong bones and overall health is essential.
+In addition to milk or milk alternatives, ensuring your child gets enough calcium and other nutrients for strong bones and overall health is essential.
 Fortified plant-based milk can be a good calcium and vitamin D source, but ensuring your child gets enough protein and other nutrients is critical.

 When introducing milk alternatives to your baby, offer them in a cup, not a bottle.
 Using a straw or open cup can help your child learn to drink from a cup and prevent cavities.
 Also, serve milk alternatives at the appropriate temperature and avoid giving your child soda or other sugary drinks.

-Many are available online if you're looking for a recipe for a milk alternative.
+Many are available online if you're looking for a milk alternative recipe.
 Just make sure to choose a nutrient-dense recipe that does not contain added sugars.

 Conclusion